judyfong/blog/_posts/2023-07-24-hornstrandir-hike.md

 tags: [foxes, camp, spiders, nature reserve, hornstrandir]
 ---

 Hornstrandir is the most remote nature reserve in Iceland.
-It is location in the northern most part of the Westfjords.
+It is located in the northern most part of the Westfjords.
 As an nature reserve it has an abundance of Icelandic flora and fauna.
 It's possible to do day trips in Hesteyri or to do a multi-day hike; this involves a bit of planning like any